Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Baseline experiments

-These results highlight the importance of parametrizing urban networks by $\lambda$ and $p$ because of the unique and repeatable features that emerge under particular values of these parameters.
 The precise mechanisms roughly outlined above are still under investigation and will be formulated on sequel papers.
-Here, we focus on the impact of the \xx in \ref{extreme congestion} in emerging control technologies, as it shows that urban networks are more predictable than previously thought with respect to signal control.
-Recall from the introduction that earlier works from the late eighties found some evidence of the \xx in \ref{extreme congestion} using simulation on a homogeneous grid network; here we have shown that this property applies even for inhomogeneous networks, and that in extreme congestion the MFD is identical across controls and network parameters.
+Here, we focus on the impact of the \xx in emerging control technologies, as it shows that urban networks are more predictable than previously thought with respect to signal control.
+Recall from the introduction that earlier works from the late eighties found some evidence of the \xx in \ref{cnp} using simulation on a homogeneous grid network; studied the impacts of several control strategies on the MFD of an idealized grid network.
+We have also highlighted the importance of parametrizing urban networks by $\lambda$ and $p$ because of the unique and repeatable features that emerge under particular values of these parameters.

 As we will see in the next section this \xx creates a challenge for learning effective control policies under congestion, where the policy tends to produce results similar to SQF, including detaching.